California Civil Code Section 1954: A Guide for Landlords and Tenants

 Violating this code may be punishable through monetary fines, with the amounts based on factors like severity and number of offenses.
 Some cases may require landlords to pay for tenant damages or repairs, deal with lease terminations, or potentially face minor criminal charges.

-Does this law apply to commercial properties?
+Does this law apply to commercial properties or prospective or actual purchasers?

 No, California Civil Code § 1954 applies specifically to residential properties.
 Different laws govern commercial properties.